 When we got our first look at the Amazon Echo Spot in September 2017, we were intrigued and inspired by how attractive it was.
 Before the Spot came along, Amazon’s Echo devices weren’t much to look at.
 The original Echo was a large cylinder that resembled some sort of mechanical pillar.
 The Echo Show – Amazon’s first device with a screen – was also blocky, and resembled a small TV.
-The all-new Echo, released earlier this year, was smaller and cuter, but still retained its cylinder-like shape, and left us hoping for more in the looks department.
+The all-new Echo was smaller and cuter, but still retained its cylinder-like shape, and left us hoping for more in the looks department.

 The Spot, available for $130, is different.
 It’s a beautiful, rounded piece of hardware that is somehow sleek, cute, and fun at the same time.
 It’s Amazon’s best-looking Echo device to date.

 We got our hands on the device to test the functionality, and found ourselves glancing over at the device not just to catch the time, but admire its beauty as well.
 But how does it perform as an Echo device?

 The Echo Spot – available in white or black – is about four inches by four inches in size and has a 2.5-inch screen.
 It weighs 14.8 ounces, and looks a bit like a high-tech softball cut in half.
 It does all the things the other Echoes do — control your smart home devices, make calls, and tell you who the 12th president of the United States is (answer: Zachary Taylor).

 The Spot rests on its flat bottom with the screen at a slight upward angle – a perfect little alarm clock, if that’s what you choose to use it for.
 On the top is a mic on/off button, a volume up button, and a volume down button.
 On the back is the power connector and an audio jack.
 The Spot’s exterior appears to be a smooth texture like the original Echo, which we noted had a fingerprint problem.
 We found that smudges easily wipe off the Spot, though.